rose-collectionservices/collection-services-manual/10-PHYSICAL PROCESSING/readme.md

 * Do not attempt to mend documents with pressure sensitive tape, even tape marketed as "archival."
 * If you encounter moldy materials, see [12.2 Moldy materials](https://github.com/rose-collectionservices/collection-services-manual/tree/master/12-PRESERVATION)

-For questions about possible preservation needs in a collection, consult the Rose Library Preservation Liaison.
+For questions about possible preservation needs in a collection, consult the Rose Library Preservation Liaison and/or Audiovisual Liaison.
 When processing is complete, be sure to bring to the attention of the Preservation Liaison all preservation issues that may need to be sent to Preservation for further treatment.

 ## 10.4 Foldering Materials